-The Scirocco online self-assessment tool for integrated care is presented and explained on the Scirocco website, a set of set of videos and a tutorial explain how to use it.
+The Scirocco online self-assessment tool for integrated care is presented and explained on the Scirocco website, with a set of videos and a tutorial on how to use the tool.

 - Regions can share expertise for the Knowledge management Hub: tools, guidelines, good practices

 - Regions can identify experts who could contribute to the different knowledge transfer activities, in training webinars, study visits, mentorship, etc

 - Regions can identify experts who would be able to advise for the elaboration of regional improvement plans

 - Healthcare managers, national and regional authorities in charge of designing and commissioning healthcare services can test the Hub and help the consortium to improve it

 With almost 35 years of experience in mutual learning and good practice transfer, AER will help in designing bottom-up personalized assistance and practical support to tailor the needs and priorities in the 9 European regions.

 The regions need this support to prepare their ground for transition and scaling up of integrated care and/or to improve their already existing system and service design.

 AER will also be responsible for facilitating the purposely designed knowledge transfer in 9 European regions, to help in the preparation of the local environment, needed for implementing and scaling up of the integrated care.

 AER will be involved in dissemination and communication activities to ensure that SIROCCO Exchange findings reach not only to its primary target groups but also to a huge range of collaborating partners, including networks, NGOs, academia, industries and so on.